-New building projects: Nothing is budgeted for 2018.
+New building projects: No expenditures are budgeted for 2018.

-InfoZone expenses: \$30,000 is budgeted for 2018 for InfoZone exhibit upgrades.
+InfoZone expenses: \$55,000 is budgeted for 2018 for InfoZone exhibit upgrades.

 Capital Asset Acquisitions.
 Several Library Replacement Plan items are included here, including a passenger van, parking lot lights at the Rawlings and Pueblo West libraries, a new roof and air conditioning units at the Lamb library, a backup server, microfilm readers and network upgrades among other planned spending.